29+ Essential Search Engine Statistics

 14. More than 12% of search queries show featured snippets.

-Google added featured snippets to present the answers to the user’s question immediately in a direct and straightforward way.
+Google added featured snippets to answer users questions immediately in a straightforward way.
 One of the most valuable data shows that snippets usually appear in queries that have a list (types, products, etc.).
 Even if it decreases traffic on websites, the snippet enhances brand exposure to millions of users.

 15. 48% of mobile queries are voice searches.